NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ## Creating Cohorts From Selected Projects

-Custom cohorts consisting of specific projects can be created by selecting those projects in the table using the check boxes next to the project names and clicking the "Create New Cohort" button above the table.
+Custom cohorts consisting of specific projects can be created by selecting those projects in the table using the check boxes next to the project names and clicking the "Save New Cohort" button above the table.

 [![Create Cohorts](images/ProjectsCreateCohorts.png)](images/ProjectsCreateCohorts.png "Click to see the full image.")